 Irrigation Connections

-Connections to District canals for irrigation withdrawals shall be designed and installed in a manner that is consistent with the water control, operation, and maintenance objectives of the District Controlled irrigation intake works lying within the limits of the canal shall not impair the District’s ability to perform normal maintenance operations.
-Intake works violating this objective shall be removed immediately upon request of the District during the required maintenance period.
+Connections to District canals for irrigation withdrawals shall be designed and installed in a manner that is consistent with the water control, operation, and maintenance objectives of the District, as determined solely by the District Engineer.
+Controlled irrigation intake works lying within the limits of the canal shall not impair the District’s ability to perform normal maintenance operations.
+Intake works determined to be in violation of this objective by the District Engineer shall be removed immediately upon request of the District during the required maintenance period.

-All irrigation connections to District irrigation laterals shall be made in accordance with the details shown in Exhibit IV.

-All gravity connections to the District’s irrigation laterals shall have a control structure, i.e. gated culvert.
+All landowner connections to the District’s irrigation laterals shall have a control structure, i.e. gated culvert.
 No open pipe (culvert) connections are to be directly connected to the District’s water supply (irrigation laterals).

-Connections to District irrigation laterals using low volume irrigation systems may be permitted if they meet the requirements of Exhibit IV-F. Aboveground irrigation system improvements including, but not limited to, pumps, pump houses, or appurtenant works are prohibited in the District’s right-of-way, or within 50 feet of the centerline of the irrigation lateral – whichever is greater...
+Aboveground irrigation system improvements including, but not limited to, pumps, pump houses, or appurtenant works are prohibited in the District’s right-of-way.

 All Connections